learn-co-curriculum/redux-forms-codealong/readme.md

 On submission of the form in our component, we want to send the value we've captured in the local state to be added to our **Redux** store.
-With the above set up, `addTodo` becomes a function in props that is able take arguments.
+With the above set up, `addTodo` becomes a function in props that is able to take arguments.

 ```js
 const mapDispatchToProps = dispatch => {